![]() |

 _

 This single seems to be released only in France so far.
-I don't know if the 12" has the same mixes as the CD.
+According to discogs the 12" has the same tracks as the CD.
 You can listen to samples of the mixes at Fnac or by clicking on the titles above.
 The singer of the french lyrics on track 2 and 3 is Emilie Simon, who was support act for Tricky in 2003 (Costanza sang a song by her a capella in Paris), while Liz Densmore provides vocals on track 4.
 Track 5 is remixed by Jam & Spoon, the name hints to their own album Tripomatic Fairytales, which features a collaboration with Tricky and Costanza (see collaboration discography). |

 ||||||||||||||||||||